0.9999... ≊ 1

 That said, in this use, “∞” is just a fancy calculator error message.
 It means “result out of range for reals”:

 So, how do we deal with this?
-Typically, instead of messing around with naked infinity, we are directed to use an analytic tool known as limits.
-In a nutshell, we examine what happens to the expression as n increases and try to infer where the sequence is ultimately headed.
+Typically, instead of messing around with naked infinities, we are directed to use an analytic tool known as limits.
+In a nutshell, we examine what happens to the (1/10)n expression as n increases and try to infer where the sequence is ultimately headed.
 In this context, “infinity” is just process metaphor; we never actually do any arithmetic with infinite or infinitesimal values.
 Instead, we look at the road ahead and say “I don’t know how long this route might be, but it seems to be leading to <x>”.

 Based on this analysis, we can assign a firm real-number meaning to (1/10)∞ and write: